The Green Leaves of Summer

 "The Green Leaves of Summer" is a song, composed by Dimitri Tiomkin with lyrics by Paul Francis Webster, written for the 1960 film The Alamo.
 It was performed in the film's score by the vocal group The Brothers Four.
 In 1961, the song was nominated for an Academy Award; its parent soundtrack, for the film The Alamo, was awarded a Golden Globe Award for Best Original Score.

 History

 In The Alamo, the song is heard on the last night before the Battle of the Alamo.
 Davy Crockett (John Wayne), when asked what he is thinking, responds "not thinking.
 Just remembering" as the song is heard.
 The men of the Alamo reminisce on their lives and reflect on their own mistakes, faith, and morality.

 The song itself has no lyrical connection to the Alamo, or to any other historical events, but is simply a nostalgic reminiscence of the narrator's idyllic youth.
 Perhaps reflecting the kind of thoughts men might have the night before they expect to die.

 Chart performance

-The Brothers Four recording of the song went to #65 on the US, Hot 100.
+The Brothers Four recording of the song went to No. 65 on the US Billboard Hot 100.
+Their version also charted in Norway, reaching the No. 10 spot in the country.